sourcegraph/about/content/blogposts/2024/chat-oriented-programming-in-action.md

 Before AI tools like ChatGPT and specialized coding assistants like Cody hit the scene, writing code required a familiar workflow that looked something like this:

--   Understand the issue: read the GitHub, Jira, or Linear issue, requirements doc, or other information to understand what change you need to make to a codebase.
+-   **Understand the issue**: read the GitHub, Jira, or Linear issue, requirements doc, or other information to understand what change you need to make to a codebase.

--   Understand the codebase: set up your working environment, review the documentation, look through relevant files in the codebase, and familiarize yourself with the files you'll be working on.
+-   **Understand the codebase**: set up your working environment, review the documentation, look through relevant files in the codebase, and familiarize yourself with the files you'll be working on.

--   Research a solution: there are times when you know exactly what you need to do and can jump into a file and make the changes, but more often than not you'll hit up Google or Stack Overflow to research libraries, docs, and discussions relevant to the issue at hand.
+-   **Research a solution**: there are times when you know exactly what you need to do and can jump into a file and make the changes, but more often than not you'll hit up Google or Stack Overflow to research libraries, docs, and discussions relevant to the issue at hand.
 You'll then piece together this information and make it actionable for the problem you are trying to solve.

--   Write and test the code: finally you get to actually write some code.
+-   **Write and test the code**: finally you get to actually write some code.
 Open up the relevant files and make edits or create new ones and implement the functionality.
 Test the functionality to make sure it behaves the way you expect it.
 Once the main functionality is in, write additional code to handle errors and edge cases, write unit tests, and integrate with the greater system.

--   Code review: make the PR and get it reviewed.
+-   **Code review**: make the PR and get it reviewed.
 At this stage, your manager or peer will review the code and make sure it aligns with the rest of the codebase conventions, functions as expected, and is high quality.
 At this stage, you may refactor the code based on feedback and finally you're ready to merge.

--   Ship it: once all the checks, both automated and manual, are good to go, squash and merge that PR, ship the feature and repeat the process for the next one.
+-   **Ship it**: once all the checks, both automated and manual, are good to go, squash and merge that PR, ship the feature and repeat the process for the next one.

 In the chat-oriented programming era, this coding workflow is changing dramatically, both inside and outside the editor.
 One interesting thing about the above workflow is that only one of the six steps is inside the code editor, even though we often think of editors as the primary application for developing software.